-Of course, much of what's described below won't apply if you're outside the path of the Moon's dark umbral shadow; in that case, you will see only a partial eclipse — which is why you should make every effort, if possible, to get yourself into the path of totality on April 8, 2024.
+Of course, much of what's described below won't apply if you're outside the path of the Moon's dark shadow; in that case, you will have only a partial eclipse — which is why you should make every effort, if possible, to get yourself into the path of annularity on October 14, 2023, and especially the path of totality on April 8, 2024.

 First Contact: The Eclipse Begins The Moon touches the Sun and takes its first tiny nibble out of the solar disk.
 First contact is initially visible through a telescope, then in binoculars, and finally with the unaided eye.
 Regardless of how you view it, observing with a safe solar filter is an absolute must.

-The Vanishing Sun During the next hour or so, the Moon hides more and more of the Sun and daylight fades, though imperceptibly at first.
-It’s a leisurely affair, so you have plenty of time to look around.
-As the eclipse progresses, can you detect any change in the color and quality of the sky, the clouds, nearby objects, and distant landscapes?
+The Vanishing Sun During the next hour or so, the Moon gradually hides more and more of the Sun's disk.
+It’s such a leisurely affair that you’ll have plenty of time to look around.
+Your pupils will dilate to compensate for the slowly diminishing sunlight, so you may not notice any fading for quite some time.
+Nevertheless, be alert for changes in the color and quality of the sky, any clouds, nearby objects, and distant landscapes.

-Animal and Human Behavior As the sunlight dims, you may spot the local fauna acting in a peculiar manner.
-Many start to settle in as if night is falling.
+Animal and Human Behavior As the sunlight dims, you may notice animals, birds, and insects acting in a peculiar manner.
+Many start to settle in as if night is falling; this is much more likely to happen at a total solar eclipse than at an annular eclipse.
 Notice the people around you — they’re likely more animated than any local wildlife!

-Weather As totality nears, you may notice a perceptible drop in the temperature, and the wind may pick up, die down, or change direction.
+Weather As annularity or totality nears, you may notice a perceptible drop in the temperature, and the wind may pick up, die down, and/or change direction.

 Deepening Darkness Look west a few minutes before totality.
 Can you see the oncoming umbral shadow?
-Clouds on the horizon will go dark as the Moon’s shadow sweeps over them, making the approaching umbra more noticeable.
+Any clouds on the horizon will go dark as the Moon’s shadow sweeps over them, making the approaching umbra more noticeable.

 Shadow Bands Very dim, undulating ripples of dark and light might appear, flowing across the ground or the side of a white building.
-These hard-to-see features are caused by atmospheric turbulence and refraction of the thin solar crescent just prior to second contact and/or immediately after third contact.
+These elusive features are caused by atmospheric turbulence and refraction of the thin solar crescent just prior to the beginning of totality and/or immediately after.
+(During an annular eclipse, too much of the Sun remains visible, so shadow bands are unlikely to appear.)

 Emerging Corona Some 30 seconds before totality, cover the shrinking solar crescent with your outstretched thumb and remove your eclipse viewers.
 You’ll likely spot the Sun’s corona (its outer atmosphere) on the side opposite the crescent.
 But if you do this, you might miss the next two events!

-Baily’s Beads Just prior to totality, all that remains of the Sun are a few shafts of light shining through deep valleys on the lunar limb (edge).
+Baily’s Beads Just prior to totality, all that remains of the Sun are a few shafts of light shining through deep valleys on the Moon's leading limb (edge).
 The result is a few brilliant beads that disappear one after another.
-If you’re using a telescope or binoculars to observe the beads, keep your solar filters on until the last bead disappears.
+If you’re using a telescope or binoculars to observe the beads, keep the solar filters covering your optics until the last bead disappears.
 If you're observing only by eye, remove your "eclipse glasses" or solar viewer once the number of beads dwindles to one.

 Second Contact: Totality Begins!
 The last bead vanishes; if you haven't already done so, remove all solar filters now.
 The brilliant solar surface is hidden, and the Sun’s ghostly, gossamer corona glows around the black lunar silhouette.
 Feel free to scream and yell in delight, or just stare in silent awe.